daryllxd/lifelong-learning/programming/ruby/rails/app/controllers/rest-rails-4-way.md

 #### Method selection rules

-1. Since paths overlap, you need to specify the method to be used.
-2. The default request method is GET.
+1. The default request method is GET.
-3. In a `form_tag` or `form_for`, POST will be used automatically.
+2. In a `form_tag` or `form_for`, POST will be used automatically.
-4. Specify request method (use PATCH instead of PUT).
+3. Specify request method (use PATCH instead of PUT).

 Example: `link_to "Delete", auction_path(auction), method: :delete`